 Amaryllis bulbs in stock now.
-Potted amaryllis expected to arrive by November 18.
+Potted amaryllis expected to arrive by the first week of December.

 Amaryllis are another popular holiday plant, revered for their massive long lasting trumpet-like flowers.
 These tropical beauties are a great source of vibrant holiday color.
 Like poinsettias, the red varieties are more typically associated with the holidays but they also come in other colors like white and pink.
 Amaryllis can be purchased at Fort Collins Nursery as easy to grow bulbs or as finished plants, already potted and in bloom.
 If you’re growing your amaryllis from a bulb, plant the bulb in good potting soil, water regularly, and provide bright indirect light.
 Of all the flowering bulbs, amaryllis are the easiest to grow and your plant should begin blooming six to eight weeks after planting.
 As a general rule of thumb, plant your bulbs by October 15th for them to bloom by Thanksgiving, early November for them to bloom by Christmas, and mid-November for them to bloom by the New Year.

 Care: Amaryllis prefer bright light with an evenly moist soil.
 Be careful not to over-water.